AdobeDocs/audience-manager.ko-KR/help/using/api/dcs-intro/dcs-event-calls/dcs-event-calls.md

 source-git-commit: e05eff3cc04e4a82399752c862e2b2370286f96f
 workflow-type: tm+mt
 source-wordcount: '309'
-ht-degree: 8%
+ht-degree: 59%

 ---

 # DCS 이벤트 호출 API {#dcs-event-call-apis}

-이벤트 호출은 정보를 문자열 [!DNL DCS] 에 [!DNL URL] 보냅니다. 일반적인 Audience Manager 배포의 경우 고객은 Adobe의 [!DNL JavaScript] 데이터 수집 코드([!UICONTROL DIL])를 사용하여 데이터를 로 [!DNL DCS]보냅니다. 그러나 고객이 자신의 페이지에 Adobe [!DNL JavaScript] 코드를 배치할 수 없는 경우가 있습니다. 회사 정책이나 기타 기술 문제로 인해 페이지에서 Adobe [!DNL JavaScript] 코드를 삽입하지 못하는 경우 Audience Manager을 사용하여 이러한 이벤트 호출 [!DNL DCS] 을 사용하여 데이터를 전송하고 반환할 수 [!DNL API]있습니다.
+Event calls send information to the [!DNL DCS] in a [!DNL URL] string.
+In a typical Audience Manager deployment, customers use our [!DNL JavaScript] data collection code ([!UICONTROL DIL]) to send data to the [!DNL DCS].
+However, sometimes customers cannot put our [!DNL JavaScript] code on their pages.
+If company policies or other technical issues prevent you from placing our [!DNL JavaScript] code on your pages, you can still work with Audience Manager to send and return data from [!DNL DCS] with these event call [!DNL API]s.

 ## 시작하기 {#dcs-getting-started}